darwingp/darwin/README.md

   - `:close` -> the number of close parens to insert after the gene
   - `:no-op` -> No-ops the gene.
 The gene still affects genome translation.
   - `:arity` -> The arity of a push instruction.
 Affects parenthesization.
+  - `:heat` -> How hot a gene is.
+0 is the most hot and aleph-naught is the least hot.
+This depends on the implementation of `darwin.gp.hotspots/hot?'.

 *individual* -> A map containing the following keys: